And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 Like big oil, right, is guilty.

-There's plain old guilty.
+They're just plain old guilty.

-Representing the Tahoe Regional Planning Agency in 2002, Roberts persuaded the U.S. Supreme Court to uphold a moratorium on developing the lake's shoreline.
+Representing the Tahoe Regional Planning Agency in 2002, Roberts persuaded the U.S. Supreme Court to uphold a moratorium on developing the lakes shoreline.

-Okay, so uh in one case he's advising for no money whatsoever, the National Mining Association with economic interests over public health, and then he goes and he protects Lake Tahoe from development.
+Okay, so in one case, he's advising for no money whatsoever the National Mining Association with economic interests over public health.

 And folks, let me tell you something.